LudovicEspeel/course-object-oriented-programming-with-cpp/docs/b-fundamentals/06-arrays/README.md

 Try to solve the exercises yourself.
 Don't go copy pasting other people's solutions.

-### 1. Day of the Week
+### 1. Day of the week

-*Refactor the following code snippet using an array of `std::string` elements and lookup the result.*
+Refactor the following code snippet using an array of `std::string` elements and lookup the result.

 ```cpp
 #include <iostream>